 Generally these discretions lead to enhanced benefits to scheme members, but result in an additional strain on the pension fund.
-As at 31 December 2017 no discretions have been awarded under the schemes.
+As at 31 December 2018 no discretions have been awarded under the schemes.

 Green Book staff are auto-enrolled onto the Local Government Pension Scheme (LGPS).
 The employee contribution rates for this scheme currently range from 5.5% to 12.5% depending on salary level.
-The employer contribution rate is 12.5%.
+The employer contribution rate is 17% for tax year 2018/2019 and a cash payment of £213,000.